thecheeseman/iocod/README.md

 Yes, there will be 100% script compatibility with CoDExtended.
 You will not have to change anything!

-### What will I need to install this?

-When the project is released, all you will need to do is download the server binaries and run them like you normally run your server!

 ### What can I do with this right now?

 Short answer: **nothing**.
 It's not ready for public use.
 See the